-(a) No credit shall be given based solely on documents or information received from a prisoner, a defense attorney, or other person or organization acting on the behalf of the inmate.
-Information from such sources shall be thoroughly investigated and verified before credit may be given.
-The verification effort will consist of one communication (with written documentation that contact was made, either in the form of a copy of the letter, fax, or teletype message, or by documenting the phone call) and one following communication if no response is received.
-If the follow-up communication produces response, the matter should be referred to the appropriate Regional Inmate Systems Administrator.
+No credit shall be given based solely on (a) documents or information received from a prisoner, a defense attorney, or other person or organization acting on the behalf of Information from such sources shall be thoroughly the inmate. investigated and verified before credit may be given.
+The verification effort will consist of one communication (with written documentation that contact was made, either in the form of a copy of the letter, fax, or teletype message, or by documenting the phone call) and one following communication if no If the follow-up communication produces response is received. no response, the matter should be referred to the appropriate

+Regional Inmate Systems Administrator.